HusamSaleem/OnlineBlackjack_Client/README.md

+# Description
-# This is the Client side code for Online Blackjack
+- This is the Client side code for Online Blackjack

-# Made in Android Studio
+- Made in Android Studio

+# Features
+- A nice dark mode theme UI
+- A player can play by themself, or 1-3 other people

-# HOW TO RUN
+# Setup
 - You should be able to create an Android Studio project from this repository.
-Then you can just build it from there and run.
+- You can change the default port (6479) in the ServerConnectionManager class.
+However, you will have to change the port it in the server as well.
-- Then you do have to change the port and host ip address which can be done in the ServerConnectionManager class.
+- You also have to change the host IP Address to the one you will use.
+Also found in the ServerConnectionManager class
+- After you have finished the above steps and setup the server (https://github.com/HusamSaleem/OnlineBlackjack_Server), then you can start your server and run the app!